 If you’re missing a tooth, you really only have two options: replace it or don’t.
-If you don’t replace it, you could face all kinds of complications concerning your diet and appearance; in fact, recent studies have shown that a missing tooth greatly increases your chances of losing more teeth over time!
+If you choose the latter, you could face all kinds of complications concerning your diet and appearance; in fact, recent studies have shown that missing even one tooth greatly increases your chances of losing more teeth over time!
 There are several options available for replacing missing teeth, but research reveals that dental implants are the only surefire way to prevent jawbone deterioration and additional tooth loss.
 To learn more about the best way to replace missing teeth, contact Aesthetic Dentistry of Wickford and schedule a consultation for dental implants in North Kingstown, RI.

 Dental implants are the ideal tooth-replacement option because they restore the missing tooth's root as well as the crown.
-They do not require support from adjacent teeth, and they keep the jawbone strong because they give it a purpose – to support the tooth's new root.
+They do not require support from adjacent teeth, and they stimulate the jawbone through the forces of biting and chewing.
 With dental implants, patients do not experience increased tooth decay or sensitivity as with traditional bridges.
-They have a success rate of 95 to 98% and can be used to secure dentures, partials, and bridgework.
+They have a success rate of 95 to 98% and can be used to secure dentures, partials, crowns, and bridgework.
 And, with regular oral hygiene, dental implants can last most people for a lifetime.

-Implants can also be used to support a dental bridge that doesn’t require the surrounding teeth to be cut down.
+Dental implants can also be used to support a dental bridge that doesn’t require the surrounding teeth to be altered.
 Instead, two implant crowns are placed on either side of the missing ones, and these are bonded to prosthetic teeth to replace them.
 This kind of restoration not only replenishes the appearance of the smile, but it also helps even out the bite and prevents the remaining teeth from drifting out of place.

 The most important thing to know about the cost of dental implants is that there is no set price.
 The overall cost of the procedure can vary widely from patient to patient depending on a number of factors, such as how many teeth need to be replaced and how healthy a patient’s jawbone is.

-While they can be more expensive than other traditional options upfront, they actually are the most cost-effective replacement in the long-term, as they can be trusted to last for about 30 years or more.
-Regular dentures and bridges, by comparison, typically need to be completely replaced every 7-10 years.
+While they can be more expensive than other traditional options upfront, dental implants are actually the most cost-effective replacement in the long-term, as they can be trusted to last for about 30 years or more.
+Regular dentures and bridges, by comparison, typically need to be completely replaced every seven to 10 years.